bishoksan/LHornSolver/README.md

    (installed with `./ciao-boot.sh local-install --contrib:with_ppl=yes --contrib:auto_install_ppl=yes`)
 2. Ciao bindings for [Yices SMT solver](http://yices.csl.sri.com/) (`ciao get github.com/jfmc/ciao_yices`)
+3. Logen Partial Evaluator

 ## Input and output
-Input: a set of Horn clauses.
-They are written using Prolog notation: e.g. `h(X):- C, b1(X1),...,bn(Xn).`
+Input: a set of (non)-linear Horn clauses written using Prolog notation: e.g. `h(X):- C, b1(X1),...,bn(Xn).`

-Output: A solution if the clauses are solvable using the tool or a counterexample otherwise.
+Output: solved if the clauses are solvable using the tool or unsolved if they are not solvable.

 ## How to run
-1. `ciaoc src/linearsolve`
+1. `ciaoc src/lhornsolver`
-2. `src/linearsolve` \<`File containing a set of Horn clauses`\>
+2. `src/lhornsolver` \<`File containing a set of Horn clauses`\>

 ## Generate a standalone binary distribution
 1. `mkdir dist; cd dist`
-2. `ciaoc_sdyn ../src/linearsolve`
+2. `ciaoc_sdyn ../src/lhornsolver`

-This creates a platform specific binary `linearsolve` at `dist/` directory, together with the collection of shared libraries for the dependencies.
+This creates a platform specific binary `lhornsolver` at `dist/` directory, together with the collection of shared libraries for the dependencies.